You might think that taking a physical count of inventory is a tedious and time-consuming task.

 Taking inventory is best done by using a predetermined set of steps that your team can follow each time.

 Here are the physical inventory count instructions:

 - Plan ahead.
 Warehouses can contain thousands of SKUs that are spread out all over the place.
+The SKU number identifies the product.
 Determine the order you'll take inventory, create a map of the warehouse, and bucket products.
 This planning will help limit the amount of time wasted.
 You can also use ABC inventory analysis to determine the most important products to track.